They escaped Alcatraz 60 years ago, here’s what they may look like today

 The age-progressed photos come courtesy of the FBI who employ forensic artists to do things like create composite sketches of suspects, recreate someone’s probable facial shape from their skull, and age-progress wanted criminals, missing children, and other people who vanished years ago.

-While artists can’t predict things like hair, facial hair, glasses, or changes, there is some anecdotal evidence that they can be accurate, at least occasionally.
+While artists can’t predict things like hair, facial hair, glasses, or weight changes, there is some anecdotal evidence that they can be accurate, at least occasionally.
 How useful they are in general, however, is another question.

 Age progressing your own photos

-If you want to age-progress a of yourself (and don’t have the requisite Photoshop skills) then check out FaceApp.
+If you want to age-progress a photo of yourself (and don’t have the requisite Photoshop skills) then check out FaceApp.
 You might remember it going viral a few years ago.
 It uses AI-powered filters to age-up any image.
-The results aren’t quite as realistic, but they’re still fun.
+The results aren’t quite as realistic, but they’re still

 The post They escaped Alcatraz 60 years ago, here’s what they may look like today appeared first on Popular Photography.